-4.8.
+4.7.
 Inherited Radiocarbon Ages in Terraces

-A common cause of inherited C ages in Taylor Valley are radiocarbon reservoir effects found in stagnant water below stratified lake surfaces, in open moats surrounding lake ice-rafts, and in proglacial lakes fed by sub-glacial melt water (Doran et al., 1999; Hendy and Hall, 2006).
-The influence of reservoir effects on C ages depends on the degree of equilibration between atmospheric CO2 and dissolved inorganic carbon in water supporting algal growth.
-Algae growing in stagnant water near the bottom of stratified lakes or in water directly fed by glacial melt, have yielded high inherited C ages on the order of 1-10 Ka (Hall and Henderson, 2001; Hendy and Hall, 2006).
-In contrast, algae growing in streams and lake moats have near modern C ages because dissolved inorganic carbon in these systems equilibrates quickly with atmospheric CO2 (Doran et al., 1999; Hendy and Hall, 2006).
-Terraces, whether interpreted as deltas or another form of fluvial sedimentation, should have a minimal radiocarbon reservoir effect because they are deposited in either stream or lake moat environments (Doran et al., 1999; Hall and Denton, 2000; Hendy and Hall, 2006).
+A common cause of inherited 14C ages in Taylor Valley are radiocarbon reservoir effects found in stagnant water below stratified lake surfaces, in open moats surrounding lake ice-rafts, and in proglacial lakes fed by sub-glacial melt water (Doran et al., 1999; Hendy and Hall, 2006).
+The influence of reservoir effects on 14C ages depends on the degree of equilibration between atmospheric CO2 and dissolved inorganic carbon in water supporting algal growth.
+Algae growing in stagnant water near the bottom of stratified lakes or in water directly fed by glacial melt, have yielded high inherited 14C ages on the order of 1 - 10 Ka (Hall and Henderson, 2001; Hendy and Hall, 2006).
+In contrast, algae growing in streams and lake moats have near modern 14C ages because dissolved inorganic carbon in these systems equilibrates quickly with atmospheric CO2 (Doran et al., 1999; Hendy and Hall, 2006).
+The difference between luminescence and 14C ages in this study is similar to radiocarbon reservoir effects measured in lake bottoms and in glacial ice, but radiocarbon reservoir effects associated with lake bottom sediments are not consistent with the fluvial nature of terraces.
+Terraces, whether interpreted as deltas or another form of fluvial sedimentation, are deposited in either stream or lake moat environments and algae growing within these environments should have a minimal radiocarbon reservoir effect (Doran et al., 1999; Hall and Denton, 2000; Hendy and Hall, 2006).